nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 First of all, thank you very much for contributing to `nvim-treesitter`.

-If you haven't already, you should really come and reach out to us on our [gitter](https://gitter.im/nvim-treesitter/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link) room, so that we can help you contributing !
+If you haven't already, you should really come and reach out to us on our [gitter](https://gitter.im/nvim-treesitter/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link) room, so we can help you with any question you might have!

 As you know, `nvim-treesitter` is roughly splitted in two parts :
   - Parser configurations : for various things like `locals`, `highlights`
-  - What we like to call *modules* : tiny lua modules that provide a given featurs, based on parser configurations
+  - What we like to call *modules* : tiny lua modules that provide a given feature, based on parser configurations

 Depending on which part of the plugin you want to contribute to, please read the appropriate section.